Applications & Forms

 Petition for Expedited Review Forms

-FOIA requests can now be submitted online via Accela Citizen’s Access.
+Public Records Requests should be submitted online via Accela Citizen’s Access.
 Login or Create an Account, choose Create Application and select “FOIA-subpoena” from the list.
 For this particular application, no parcel number or address is necessary but can be included if it is relevant to the request.
 Owner information is required.